LArSoft/larsoft.github.io/wiki/LArSoft_art-independent_code_and_repositories.md

 ### LArSoft core code

-LArSoft already includes a lot of code, with a backbone of core repositories in a dependency chain: `LArCore, LArData, LArEvt, LArSim, LArReco, LArAna` (in dependency order).\
+LArSoft already includes a lot of code, with a backbone of core repositories in a dependency chain: `LArCore, LArData, LArEvt, LArSim, LArReco, LArAna` (in dependency order).
 These repositories functionally merge the two categories above.
 Where factorization has taken place, each of these repositories has a matching algorithmic code repository.
-Where factorization is complete (as for `larcore`), one of the repositories is fully in the algorithmic code category ([`LArCoreAlg`](https://cdcvs.fnal.gov/redmine/projects/larcorealg)), and the other is in the algorithm-framework interface category ([`LArCore`).](https://cdcvs.fnal.gov/redmine/projects/larcore) ^1^
+Where factorization is complete (as for `larcore`), one of the repositories is fully in the algorithmic code category ([`LArCoreAlg`](https://cdcvs.fnal.gov/redmine/projects/larcorealg)), and the other is in the algorithm-framework interface category ([`LArCore`).](https://cdcvs.fnal.gov/redmine/projects/larcore) <sup>1</sup>

 The `RecoTF` software will not entwine with this category: LArSoft users will be able to pull in `RecoTF` facilities through FHiCL configuration pulling in the run-time plug-ins provided in[`larrecotf`.](https://cdcvs.fnal.gov/redmine/projects/larcore)